MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/manage/install-agent-on-nano-server.md

 -   Using network discovery rules to discover devices that support ICMP.

--   Monitoring specific url's on a Nano Server.
+-   Monitoring specific URL's on a Nano Server.

 -   Collecting data from the Application Log of a Nano Server.